SansGuidon/bookmarks/PRINCIPLES.md

 * Business software implementation and development is unpredictable.
 There will always be things to alter timeline and priorities.
 [Tina Marie Parker](https://twitter.com/Nozeyparkers/status/922403525950353409)
 * As a developer you should strive to at least understand one level of abstraction deeper than you work on - [Scott Davis](https://twitter.com/danielbryantuk/status/919866216222724096)
 * [DhilipSiva Bijju](http://dhilipsiva.blogspot.be/2013/06/best-practices.html) - (2013) some Best Practices. **Bonus** : [Related GitHub repo](https://github.com/dhilipsiva/best-practices)
+* Keep your code absolutely simple.
+Keep looking at your functions and figure out how you simplify further - [John Romero](https://twitter.com/CodeWisdom/status/926568192729894912)

 ## personal thoughts
 * [MorganGeek](https://twitter.com/MorganGeek/statuses/420907517934178304) - Problem solving / Productivity : Good programmers write code after they found the solution.
 Un bon programmeur ne commence à coder qu'après avoir trouvé une solution.